-Our distinguished titles include Muriel Rukeyser's The Life of Poetry (1996); Open Me Carefully: Emily Dickinson's Intimate Letters to Susan Huntington Dickinson (1998); Ruth Stone's National Book Critics Circle Award-winning Ordinary Words (1999); Virginia Woolf's book-length essay On Being Ill; and Bryher's Visa for Avalon (2004), The Player's Boy, with an introduction by Patrick Gregory (2006), and The Heart to Artemis: A Writer's Memoirs (2006).
-Our most recent title is National Jewish Book Award Finalist Tell Me Another Morning by Zdena Berger (2007), complete with an online Reading Group Resource and Discussion Guide and Study and Resource Guide.
+Our distinguished titles include Muriel Rukeyser's The Life of Poetry with an introduction by poet Jane Cooper (1996); Open Me Carefully: Emily Dickinson's Intimate Letters to Susan Huntington Dickinson (1998); Ruth Stone's Simplicity (1995) and her National Book Critics Circle Award-winning Ordinary Words (1999); Solitude of Self by Elizabeth Cady Stanton; Virginia Woolf's book-length essay On Being Ill with an extensive introduction by acclaimed Woolf biographer Hermione Lee; Bryher's Visa for Avalon (2004), with an introduction by biographer Susan McCabe, The Player's Boy, with an introduction by Patrick Gregory (2006), and The Heart to Artemis: A Writer's Memoir (2006); and National Jewish Book Award Finalist Tell Me Another Morning by Zdena Berger (2007), complete with an online Reading Group Resource and Discussion Guide and a Study Guide for classroom use.

-Paris Press books, authors, and the Press itself have received over 200 reviews and features in the national media, including The New York Times Book Review, "Fresh Air" (NPR), The New Yorker, The Nation, The Los Angeles Times Book Review, The New York Review of Books, The Atlanta Journal Constitution, The Milwaukee Journal-Sentinal, The Dallas Morning News, The Philadelphia Inquirer, and The Boston Globe.
-Paris Press books are available online and in bookstores nationally and in Canada through our distributor, Consortium Book Sales and Distribution (1-800-283-3572), and directly through the Paris Press office and website.
+Paris Press books, authors, and the Press itself have received over 200 reviews and features in the national media, including The New York Times Book Review, "Fresh Air" (NPR), The New Yorker, The Nation, The Los Angeles Times Book Review, The New York Review of Books, The Atlanta Journal Constitution, The Milwaukee Journal-Sentinal, The Dallas Morning News, The Philadelphia Inquirer, The Boston Globe, and numerous regional publications.

 For information about scheduling readings and outreach programs, please contact Jan Freeman, the Executive Director of Paris Press, at email@example.com or by snail mail at Paris Press, P.O.
 Box 487, Ashfield, MA 01330.